 The Department of Construction also proposed four options to retain this project.

-W-10 year old house in Dong Nai2.jpg
+W-10 year old villa in Dong Nai2.jpg

 The Department of Construction proposed the most optimal solution is to straighten the road.
 Photo: Hoang Anh

-Option 3 proposes creating a roundabout square surrounding the ancient villa, turning it into a ceramic museum (on condition that the State requisitions the entire ancient villa and renovates it into a museum).
+Option 3 proposes creating a roundabout square surrounding the ancient villa, turning it into a ceramic museum (on the condition that the State requisitions the entire ancient villa and renovates it into a museum).

-Option 4, build a riverside road at a different elevation than the surrounding area, creating a small island with a park and ceramic museum surrounding the ancient villas.
+Option 4, build a riverside road at a different height than the surrounding area, creating a small island with a park and ceramic museum surrounding the ancient villas.
 This road will be about 600-700m long, 24m wide, and high enough for boats to pass.

 However, this option will require additional land acquisition and cost about VND200 billion to build overpasses and other works.

-W-10 year old house in Dong Nai7.jpg
+W-10 year old villa in Dong Nai7.jpg

 Many people want to keep the 100-year-old villa.
 Photo: Hoang Anh